tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ResponseResult

 - Name: bdqffdq:ResponseResult
-- Definition: A report concept to which a controlled vocabulary assertions about the result of the execution of the Specification of a data quality need are attached.
+- Definition: A ReportConcept to which controlled vocabulary Assertions about the result of the execution of the Specification of a DataQualityNeed are attached.
 - SubClass Of: ReportConcept

 ********************